uidaholib/collectionbuilder-cdm-template/pages/about.md

 ## About Harry Webb Marsh

-*To view materials related to Harry Webb Marsh, see the [Harry Webb Marsh Papers finding aid](https://archiveswest.orbiscascade.org/ark:/80444/xv58486) and contact Special Collections & Archives for more information.*
+*To view other materials related to Harry Webb Marsh, see the [Harry Webb Marsh Papers finding aid](https://archiveswest.orbiscascade.org/ark:/80444/xv58486) and contact [Special Collections & Archives](https://www.lib.uidaho.edu/special-collections/) for more information.*

 Harry Webb Marsh was born in Moscow, Idaho on March 3, 1886.
 He was the first of three sons born to William and Mattie Marsh whose home was on the corner of First and B streets.
 He was educated in the Moscow City schools and the University of Idaho Preparatory School.
 After working for several years he returned to the University of Idaho to study mining engineering.